 Subsequent to the Honor 8 and Honor 8 Premium, which came with some extra internal memory, the Chinese manufacturer is completing this smartphone trinity with the Honor 8 Pro.
-The new Honor smartphone holds promise to once again be a hit in terms of price vs performance, but can this smartphone hold its ground in the increasingly competitive market of smartphones today?
-Read on for our review of the Honor 8 Pro.
+The new Honor smartphone holds promise to, once again, be a hit in terms of price vs performance, but can this smartphone hold its ground in the increasingly competitive market of smartphones today?
+We've recently jumped this phone through the hoops to bring you our full review, so now you'll be able to get an even better picture on the pros and cons for the Honor 8 Pro.

 Honor 8 Pro release date and price

-The Honor 8 Pro was launched on April 5, 2017 and will be on sale from April 20, 2017 at a price of around $585.
-In addition to the blue color version we tested in this review, there will be a gold and a black version.
+The Honor 8 Pro was officially launched on April 5, 2017 and was first released for sale in the UK, France, Germany, Italy, Spain and Switzerland on April 20, 2017.
+At the moment there is no word yet on when it will be arriving in the US, though when it's released, it's expected to retail at a price of around $585.
+In addition to the blue color version we tested in this review, there is also a gold and a black version.

 Honor 8 Pro design and build quality